aws-samples/aws-cdk-intro-workshop/workshop/content/20-create-project/100-cdk-init.md

 cdk init -l typescript
 ```

-Output should look like this:
+Output should look like this (you can safely ignore warnings about
+initialization of a git repository, this probably means you don't have git
+installed, which is fine for this workshop):

 ```
 Applying project template app for typescript